-- Park the machine on a level surface, engage the parking brake (if applicable), and lower the hydraulic lift. - 2.
-Shut off the engine, remove the key, and wait for the engine to cool. - Wipe away debris from the air cleaner. - Clean any debris buildup on the engine with a brush or blower.
+- Park the machine on a level surface, engage the parking brake (if applicable), and lower the boom. - Shut off the engine, remove the key, and wait for the engine to cool. - 3.
+Wipe away debris from the air cleaner. - Clean any debris buildup on the engine and muffler with a brush or blower.